 We use a preset here to sync the tutorial content with the code.
 Outside of the tutorial, you can skip this flag and select your own options.

-The CLI will ask if you agree to share your choices anonymously with the refine team.
-This is for measuring community preferences.
-You are free to share or not.
+The CLI will ask if you agree to share your selection anonymously with the refine team.
+You can choose whatever you prefer.